-Specific Marking Mark Descriptor Generic Grading Criteria Criteria 90-Distinction Represents the Departments 100% overall achievement should list specific of the appropriate grading criteria in learning outcomes each generic to an exceptionally grading band to allow an accomplished level. assessment of the level of achievement of the appropriate learning outcomes 80-90% Distinction Represents the overall achievement of the appropriate learning As above outcomes to an outstanding level.
-70-79% Distinction Represents the overall achievement of the appropriate learning As above outcomes to an excellent level 60-69% Merit Represents the overall achievement of the appropriate learning As above outcomes to a very good level.
-50-59% Pass Represents the overall achievement of the As above appropriate learning outcomes to a threshold level.
-Represents an overall 30-49% Fail failure to achieve the appropriate learning outcomes (shall be As above deemed a valid attempt and must be resat unless all three permitted attempts have been used).
+Mark Descriptor Generic Grading Criteria Specific Marking Criteria 90-100% Exceptional I: First Represents the overall achievement of the appropriate learning outcomes to an exceptionally accomplished level.
+Departments should list specific grading criteria in each generic grading band to allow an assessment of the level of achievement of the appropriate learning outcomes 80-90% Outstanding I: First Represents the overall achievement of the appropriate learning outcomes to an outstanding level.
+As above 70-79% Excellent I: First Represents the overall achievement of the appropriate learning outcomes to an excellent level As above 60-69% Very Good Ili: Upper Second Represents the overall achievement of the appropriate learning As above outcomes to a very good level.
+50-59% Good Ilii: Lower Second Represents the overall achievement of the appropriate learning outcomes to a good level.
+As above 40-49% Threshold III: Third Represents the overall achievement of the appropriate learning outcomes to a threshold level As above